 Despite the fact that the European Union’s General Data-Protection Regulation (GDPR) has come into force, and the ongoing coverage in the media, there still seems to be a lot of misinformation and confusion as to what the GDPR and the proposed ePrivacy regulation mean for AdTech companies.

-To help publishers, agencies, and AdTech vendors get a clear understanding of these new regulations, we’ve answered some of the most common and tricky questions.
+To help publishers, brands, agencies, and AdTech vendors get a clear understanding of these new regulations, we’ve answered some of the most common and tricky questions.